 Why is so much emphasis laid on consecrating the body?
 God needs a body to work through on earth.
 Without a vessel of the human body, the Holy Spirit cannot fully operate on earth.
 Our spirit and soul as well, cannot do anything for God on earth without our body.
 Without my physical hands, I wouldn't had been able to type and post this article.

+Why do we need consecration?
 A minister of the Gospel lays their physical hands on people.
 A Christian prays with their physical mouth.
 A body that is consecrated to God is aligned with God; filled and saturated by the Holy Spirit to render effective and acceptable service to God.

 Every Christian has a body, but not every Christian can produce the same quality of service to God.
 The output is very much dependent on individual level of consecration.